datagrok/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

   Rationale: unmodded and shifted keys should be for prose, while symbols useful for programming should be colocated on their own layer.

 - Key positions chosen for mnemonics.
-  For example, you can distinguish between alphanumeric numerals and keypad numerals, but they occupy the same key positions.
+  For example, you can distinguish between alphanumeric numerals and number-pad numerals, but they occupy the same key positions.

-## Layout Images
+## Layers

+### Base

 ![mitosis:datagrok layout base layer](https://i.imgur.com/tap5Pjf.png)

-Base layer.
-Notes:
 - customized comma and period, which have exclamation point and question mark on their shift layer.
 - tap right-shift for underscore, tap left-shift for tab.

+### Red

+Intended for common navigation and programming symbols.

 ![mitosis:datagrok layout red layer](https://i.imgur.com/sMGr34T.png)

-Red layer.
-Intended for common navigation and programming symbols.
-Notes:
 - symmetric layout of paired braces/brackets/slashes for easier memorization
 - arrows placed directly on home position

+### Blue

+Intended for number-pad and function keys.

 ![mitosis:datagrok layout blue layer](https://i.imgur.com/dDb2563.png)

-Blue layer.
-Intended for "number pad."
-Notes:
-- Keycodes generated for numbers, enter key, and mathematical symbols are from the alphanumeric keys, not keypad.
+- Keycodes generated for numbers, enter key, and mathematical symbols are from the alphanumeric keys, not number-pad.
   This way they are not influenced by the state of Num Lock.
-  If you want to send the keypad equivalents, just press Blue as well to access keypad numbers in the same positions in the Purple layer.
+  If you want to send the number-pad equivalents, just press Blue as well to access number-pad numbers in the same positions in the Purple layer.

+### Purple

+"Red and Blue" layer.
+Intended for "true" number-pad and various functions.

 ![mitosis:datagrok layout purple layer](https://i.imgur.com/pESzy2u.png)

-Purple (Red+Blue) layer.
-Intended for "true keypad" and various functions.
-Notes:
-- Numbers on this layer send Keypad codes, so the result will be affected by the state of Num Lock.
+- Numbers on this layer send Number-pad codes, so the result will be affected by the state of Num Lock.
 - "Switch Layout" toggles the alphabet keys between QWERTY, Colemak, Dvorak, and Workman.
   Shift + "Switch Layout" stores the currently selected alphabet layout in eeprom, so the selection persists across reboots and computers.
-- Page Up / Page Down / Home / End are placed on corresponding arrow keys.
+- Adding blue to an arrow key from the red layer results in Page Up / Page Down / Home / End in an intuitive arrangement.

 Keyboard layout editor sources:
 [base](http://www.keyboard-layout-editor.com/#/gists/bc2d06a3203d1bc3a14ed2245cf39643)